freshleaf/MobileDataUsageExercise/README.md

 The reason is it will change to use older Robolectric lib, and it will not throw out exception just a warning.

 ## TODO
-* refine build script
+- [x] refine build script
-* test coverage report
+- [x] test coverage report
-* dev ops integration
+- [ ] dev ops integration
-* more test: server mock, integration test, monkey test etc
+- [ ] more test: server connection mock, integration test UI check, monkey test etc
-* play with: paging, viewpage2 etc
+- [ ] play with: paging, viewpage2 etc
-* maybe: i18n, separate landscape view, controller style
+- [ ] maybe: i18n, separate landscape view, controller style

 #### what is done
 * coding, the app is functionally workable